CCEF 2020 National Conference USB

 Q: What happens to my hotel reservation?

-A: If you booked a room with Hershey Lodge, your reservation will be automatically canceled (free of charge) by August 15th.
+A: If you booked a room with Hershey Lodge, your reservation was automatically canceled (free of charge) on August 15th.
 If you booked with another hotel, you will need to contact them directly to cancel your reservation.

 Q: Will the plenary sessions be live-streamed for free, as in years past?